 1. Clearly explain the 30/60/90 day deliverables to your candidate

-Can you candidate deliver your requirements and do they want to!
-Clear communication and total transparency is critical.
-Don't act like a sales person and think you need to sell the dream.
+Can your candidate deliver your requirements and do they want to?
+Clear communication and total transparency are critical.
+Don't act like a salesperson and think you need to sell the dream.
 Present the reality instead.

 2. Take your time, don't rush to a bad appointment